Adarsh-Adk/Notes_App/README.md

 # notes

-A flutter based notes application build on top of sqflite
+A simple flutter based notes application build on top of sqflite.